CSC207-UofT/course-project-gitgarden/phase0/Specification.md

         + Make Counter Offer (Expansion 2)
     * Transaction History (Expansion 3)

-The controller (ServiceController) takes in the inputs of the CLI and does one of two things:
+The controller (Controller.ServiceController) takes in the inputs of the CLI and does one of two things:
 - Accept the input
     * Makes the correct variable for the use case classes to use
 - Decline the input